urschrei/cocktails/README.md

 - 5 wall-clock seconds using Rust 1.66 (37.5 % faster)
 - 8 wall-clock seconds using Python 3.9

-This isn't a great result for Rust, and getting to this speed increase involved building lookup tables to map the ingredients and cocktail names to unique `i32` values (considerably faster to hash than `String`), in order to work around the fact that Rust's `std` Swisstable-based BTreeSet isn't able to trade hash quality for performance, and doesn't offer or a choice of alternative hashers e.g. FNV or FxHash.
-Without this optimisation, Rust takes around 18 seconds to complete the search.
+This isn't a great result for Rust, and getting to this speed increase involved building lookup tables to map the ingredients and cocktail names to unique `i32` values (considerably faster to hash than `String`), in order to work around the relatively slow `std` Swisstable-based `BTreeSet` hash algorithm.

 Note that time complexity rises pretty steeply: producing a list of 16 ingredients takes almost ten minutes.

 Both versions take around 125k iterations to converge on a solution.
-While we previously used a random remaining candidate cocktail to test the quality of our current search – which resulted in a lot of "misses" – we now use a new heuristic: the cocktail among the remaining candidates which is the "least unique" in its ingredients, calculated using a minimum amortized cost function.
+While we previously used a random remaining candidate cocktail to test the quality of our current search – which resulted in a lot of "misses" – [we now use a new heuristic](https://github.com/fgregg/cocktails): the cocktail among the remaining candidates which is the "least unique" in its ingredients, calculated using a minimum amortized cost function.
 This has almost halved the number of search rounds, and produces an optimal solution for this heuristic:

 1. Amaretto
 2. Champagne